eddiesigner/sketch-map-generator/README.md

 ## Improvements

+- [x] You can choose a different map type
 - [x] The quality of the maps has been improved (2x)
 - [x] Added switch focus between text fields to keep your hands on keyboard